hackclub/jams-bounty/jams/fractals.md

     6) Adding color
     7) Camera controls
 5) Where to go from here, further optimizations like perturbation theory, and trade offs from using GPU

+### Additional Information
+* __Why should Hack Clubbers care about this project__: Graphics programming is one of the most under appreciated technologies that we use for almost everything on the web, and on our computers.
+This jam will give a beginner - intermediate(depending on how you follow the Jam after its over) view into how this process actually works.
+* __What club members will walk away with__: Following the completion of the Jam, members will have a low level understanding of the GPU rendering pipeline, in addition to this, they will also understand the complex math behind fractals, for which many elegant explanations exist.
+* __What makes the Jam fun for members__: When I first made this project by myself for fun, it wa the most rewarding experience to actually be interfacing with the GPU directly from my code.
+Really getting this loe level view of GPU code is very rewarding when you see your hard work pay off.
+* __What platforms are supported__: [Everyone](https://caniuse.com/webgl), replit can be used to complete the project as well
+* __How will you allow Club Leaders to add their own project to the Jam presentation__: Leaders can finish the Jam and create the web app.
+They can then serve it on a local web server so that students on the same wifi network can view it and see the end product before they start.
+If they are not on the same network the Lleader can always [tunnel the connection](https://theboroer.github.io/localtunnel-www/) to quickly show it to them
+*